Is Your Family Ready?

 With all of the things a busy life requires you to remember, it’s helpful to have reminders to be prepared for the “what ifs.”
 National Preparedness Month reminds us all that when it comes to preparing for an emergency, it's no time to snooze.
 Now is the ideal time to reevaluate your family preparedness plan in case of emergency or natural disaster.

 And if you don’t have a plan, Ready.gov has many resources for helping you put a preparedness plan in place.
-This article highlights the three most important factors to consider, whether you are making your family preparedness plan for the first time, or updating your current plan.
+This article highlights the four most important factors to consider, whether you are making your family preparedness plan for the first time, or updating your current plan.

 1. Know Your Hazards

 Your family's planning depends on where you live.
 The natural hazards you might face will impact every other aspect of your emergency plan.
 Forget “lions and tigers and bears.”
 Your family might have to contend with tornados, hurricanes, earthquakes, wildfires, floods, mudslides, winter storms, and epidemics.
 No matter where in the U.S. you live, you do have a possibility of some kind of natural disaster or emergency occurring in your area.
 Talking with your children about possible hazards and involving them in creating your family preparedness plan can help them manage better if an actual emergency occurs.